joealewine/blockchain-rhos/security.md

 ### Data privacy
 {: #ibp-security-kubernetes-privacy}

-When you have data privacy requirements, [Private Data collections](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data/private-data.html#what-is-private-data){: External} provide a way to further isolate specific data from the rest of the channel members.
-The combination of the use of channels and private data offer various solutions for achieving [Data Residency](/docs/services/blockchain?topic=blockchain-console-icp-about-data-residency).
+When you have data privacy requirements, [Private Data collections](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data/private-data.html#what-is-private-data){: external} provide a way to further isolate specific data from the rest of the channel members.
+The combination of the use of channels and private data offer various solutions for achieving .[Data Residency](/docs/services/blockchain-rhos?topic=blockchain-rhos-console-icp-about-data-residency).

 ### GDPR
 {: #ibp-security-kubernetes-gdpr}